Dog Training FAQs

 I have a newly adopted dog and I’d really love to get him off on the right paw.
 What services would be best for this?

 I recommend starting with an in-home consultation.
 At this consult, I’ll meet your dog, take a history, and listen to your concerns about your new dog.
 Then we’ll discuss your expectations, needs, and training goals.
 We’ll prioritize the behaviors you’d like to address – from basic manners to issues related to fear and aggression that may require more intensive intervention.
 We’ll work together to set specific goals and carve a personalized path to reaching them.

 I do!
 Currently, I offer services in the following areas:

-Ardmore, Berwyn, Bryn Mawr, Exton, Chadds Ford, Devon, Garnet Valley, Glen Mills, Haverford, Kennett Square, King of Prussia, Malvern, Media, Newtown Square, Paoli, Phoenixville, Radnor, Rosemont, St. David’s, Strafford, Unionville, Villanova, Wallingford, Wayne and West Chester.
+Ardmore, Berwyn, Broomall, Bryn Mawr, Exton, Chadds Ford, Devon, Garnet Valley, Glen Mills, Haverford, Havertown, King of Prussia, Malvern, Media, Newtown Square, Paoli, Phoenixville, Radnor, Rosemont, St. David’s, Springfield, Strafford, Swarthmore, Villanova, Wallingford, Wayne, and West Chester.